LensWars: Minolta MD Zoom 28-70mm 1:3.5-4.8 vs. MD Zoom 35-70mm 1:3.5 vs. MD 28mm 1:3.5

 Comparison of lenses Minolta MD 28-70mm 1:3.5-4.8 Zoom, Minolta MD 35-70mm 1:3.5, Minolta MD 28mm 1:3.5

 The set of non-expensive and quite common lenses.
-There is no need to pay a lot of money if all what are needed – a good photography.
+There is no need to pay a lot of money if all that is needed – good photography.

 Tested lenses reviews: